How to develop buyer personas

-Build out a persona card to document each persona, including their daily habits, behaviors, motivations, and pain points.
+Build out a persona card to document each persona (use our user persona template!), including their daily habits, behaviors, motivations, and pain points.
 These traits will be backed by the research you’ve done: Again, look at the largest segments of data and rely on those.

 4. Share the persona

 Now it’s time to share your personas to the marketing and sales teams so they understand to whom they’re selling and speaking.
 It’s smart to hold a persona meeting where you can “introduce” the personas, and it’s also a good idea to keep the personas readily available in an internal wiki.
 Share the link often and reference personas regularly so all that research is put to good use.

 As stated above, interviews can be invaluable when doing buyer persona research.
 But to ask buyer persona questions, you’ll need to have interviewees.
 There are four main places to locate interviewees: